 “If you don’t know your values, you’re not adding value” and nonsense like that.
 If that’s you, please stop.
 They don’t add value.

-It’s hard, because it’s not always clear what we mean by values.
+It’s hard as it’s not always clear what we mean by values.
 They’re intangible.
 That makes them hard to explain.
 You know what they are.
 But you can’t see or touch them.
 They shape your decisions.
 But they only really become clear when you put them to the test.

 A quick example.
 Let’s say you get a great new job offer.
 But it’s on the other side of the world.
 If you value adventure, you take the job.
 But if you value being close to your family, and they’re not moving with you, you don’t take the job.
 See how values shape decisions.